tcollins2011/Node_Js_Mulitplayer_Game/README.md

 # Beholder War

+**Version 1.0.0**

-This is a simple multiplayer shooting game using express.js, canvas, and socket.io.
+This is a simple multiplayer shooting game using express.js, canvas, tiled and socket.io.

+A fairly simplistic game that focused on having a server be able to instantly update multiples clients based on individual client actions.
+As well as implementing game mechanics and OOP practices.

 ## Instillation